Need some easy at home at home kids activities? I’ve got you covered!

 After years of parenting I have learned that the less screen time my kids have, the better they behave.
 If the kids are happy…..everybody seems to have a better day.
 I’ve been collecting fun screen free activities for years, and I am excited to share them with you today!

 I hope you find a new favorite activity for you and your kids to enjoy together!

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.”

 Get outside and go for a walk together.
 This might just be a stroll around the neighborhood or a walk to the mailbox.

 2. Play in the Sprinklers

-If it’s warm enough where you live, put on your swimming suits and play out in the sprinklers.
-For even more fun put the sprinkler under the trampoline while you jump.
+If it’s warm enough where you live, put on your swimming suits and play outside in the sprinklers.
+For even more fun, put the sprinkler under the trampoline while you jump.

 3. Draw on the Sidewalk with Sidewalk Chalk

 Draw a picture on the side walk using side walk chalk.
-We also like to draw a game of hopscotch or make a road for our bikes to ride on, or sometimes trace each other!
+We also like to draw a game of hopscotch, make a road for our bikes to ride on, or sometimes trace each other!